postmatic/epoch/readme.txt

 == Changelog ==

+= 1.0.7.1 =

+- A quick fix for a fatal error on activation that was present in 1.0.7.
+Plus Jason had another cool idea for renderin Crowd Control on mobile after sleeping on it. :)

 = 1.0.7 =

 - Refined the styles on pending comments.
 Less gray, more black.
 New clock icon.